NikelausM/python-for-data-science-and-machine-learning-course/README.md

-# Python for Data Science and Machine Learning course exercises and projects
+# Python for Data Science and Machine Learning Bootcamp exercises and projects

 ## Table of contents
 * [Introduction](#introduction)